ChaseHuegel/swordfish-engine/README.md

 ## Updates

 ### 6/14/2021
-Multithreading!
+Multithreading and a simple profiler!
 ECS runs on its own thread, giving a major performance increase.
 Also a rain demo to test a large amounts of entities acted on by 3 systems (Render, Gravity, Rotate).
 In particular this stress tests entity creation and destruction stability, reliability, and performance.
 There is a relability issue to be fixed (recycled entities can overlap create-destroy calls).
 Create-destroy calls are also expensive due to updating ComponentSystem caches being unoptimized, however multithreading has given a net-positive to performance by spreading those calls between threads.

 #### Delta Time
 Below are timing results, delta time is the time between frames or updates to the thread.
 For reference, 60FPS is equivalent to 16.67ms.
 There are ~3k entities alive at any given time, with ~1k create and ~1k destroy calls per second.
 A great start!